sims-bit/Milestone-Project-One.github.io/README.md

 User Two- I enjoyed the colours of the site, the website flows nicely.

 #### Strategy
-The aim of the website is to showcase the artists portfolio by providing clear images of the artists work with the individual projects clearly seperated and cleanly presented with accurate descriptions of the work.
-Furthermore the site provides a contact space for acquisition of artists’ work, to aquire general individual further information.
+* The core aim of the website is to showcase the artists portfolio, furthermore to raise the artists profile and to develop a customer base through the self promotion of the website.

-Advertise the artists skill and craft in a well presented manner as well as to provide information of upcoming and previous exhibitions.
+* To provide supporting information for previous and upcoming exhitbitions.

+* Provide professional presentation of the artists work with the individual projects clearly seperated

+* To provide a contact space for acquisition of artists’ work, to aquire general individual further information.

+* To provide a link to social media for a more relaxed view of the artists work and to provide an opportunity to see the artists work in progress.

 #### Scope – Function
 The site must be clear, and the images and work well define, to differentiate between the projects.